 In the Beginning

 Ms. Gilbertson later came to realize that her struggles were not isolated events.
 She met other families facing similar situations in requesting help for their children who had behavior health challenges.
 Ms. Gilbertson took on the responsibility of uniting these families and worked together with them to build a better mental health system for their children.
 Through the efforts of Ms. Gilbertson, families had their very first support group on March 11, 1987.
 This led to the formation of MIKID.
 The organization focused on supporting families, and advocating at the State legislature and State Agencies for improving the children’s behavioral health system.
 As the funding for Family Support grew in the AZ Children’s Behavioral Health System, MIKID grew exponentially with a focus on rural AZ.

-Today, MIKID employs over 100 trained staff offering support, education, and skills development to families and their children as well as youth and young adults who are experiencing mental health and behavior challenges throughout Arizona.
+Today, MIKID employs over 150 trained staff offering support, education, and skills development to families and their children as well as youth and young adults who are experiencing mental health and behavior challenges throughout Arizona and, most recently, Colorado.
 This is accomplished through MIKID staff providing one-on-one family support, transitional age youth services, peer support, health promotion, support groups, training and education, both individual and community-based living skills, respite, and connecting families and individuals with natural supports in the community.
 MIKID’s approach is grounded in the focus of assisting families and youth to have a strong and respected voice in the services they receive, the systems that provide those services, and their community at large.
 These services are unique in that those staff providing many of these services are family members, parents, and young adults who have personal “lived experience” in dealing with behavioral health needs.
 MIKID requires all staff who provide services to the parents we serve to have “lived experience”.